gbetorre/rischi/README.md

 The software provides special features for navigating the macroprocess tree and the organizational chart tree (see <a href=“https://github.com/gbetorre/rischi/blob/main/web/img/screenshot/nav-str.png”>figure</a> and <a href=“https://github.com/gbetorre/rischi/blob/main/web/img/screenshot/nav-pro.png”>figure</a>), so you can quickly verify that the mapping matches what is actually in the organization.

-Furthermore, a detail page is provided for each process that contains not only the level of risk to which the process is exposed (information that is the focus of the entire application), but also all other aggregate information related to the process itself, including: inputs, steps (aka activities), outputs, risks, and enabling factors.
+Furthermore, a detail page is provided for each process that contains not only the level of risk to which the process is exposed (information that is the focus of the entire application), but also all other aggregate information related to the process itself, including: inputs, steps (aka activities), outputs, risk, and enabling factors.

 [![Product Sample Process][process-29]](https://github.com/gbetorre/rischi/blob/main/web/img/screenshot/pro-29.png)
 <br>
 <strong>*Fig.9 - Example of a detail page of a process surveyed for anti-corruption purposes*</strong>

 After populating the database with the structures, macro-processes and their sub-levels, we move on to the interview phase, which consists of addressing a series of questions to a set of specific structures that oversee a specific process.
-The battery of questions is large (more than 150) but the decision about which questions to administer can be determined by the interviewer; in fact, all questions are optional, and there are more general questions, which probably make sense to address in every interview, and more specific questions, which only make sense to administer if you are looking at very specific processes.
+The battery of questions is large (more than 150) but the decision about which questions to administer can be determined by the interviewer; in fact, all questions are optional, and <strong>there are more general questions</strong>, which probably make sense to address in every interview, <strong>and more specific questions</strong>, which only make sense to administer if you are looking at very specific processes.
 The questions are grouped into areas of analysis and, in the case of some structures, it might even make sense to omit questions from entire areas of analysis.

 The answers are then used to obtain the value of a series of indicators, as mentioned earlier.<br>
-All but one among the indicators depend on the responses to the questions, so that the value obtained in every indicator, but one, is calculated through an algorithm that takes into account the responses obtained.
+All - but one - among the indicators depend on the responses to the questions, so that the value obtained in every indicator (but one) is calculated through an algorithm that takes into account the responses obtained.<br>
-There is only one impact indicator that does not depend on the questions instead on the number and type of facilities involved in the measured process.
+There is only one impact indicator that does not depend on the questions instead depends on the number and type of facilities involved in the measured process.

 The algorithms for calculating the indicators are all different from each other.
 <br><br>